White House to tackle cyber challenges with Apple, IBM, insurance CEOs - Up News Info

 Executives for energy utility firm Southern Co and financial giant JPMorgan Chase & Co are also expected to attend the event, Bloomberg previously reported.

-One of the people familiar with the event said they expect the participating companies to make public commitments toward better IT security measures and for additional workforce training.
+One of the people familiar with the event said the participating companies are expected to make public commitments toward better IT security measures and for additional workforce training.

 Article content